 Mr. Boots has been a member of the California Association of Accident Reconstruction Specialists (CAARS) since March of 1999.
 He served on the Board of Directors from 2001 through 2010 most recently serving as the Chairperson.
 He also served as the CAARS Training Coordinator from 2009 through 2011.

 He has been a full member of the Professional Society of Forensic Mapping (PSFM) since April of 2000.
 He served on the Board of Directors twice most recently serving as the President.

-He is also a member of the California State Division-International Association for Identification (CSDIAI), the International Association for Identification (IAI), the Northern California Fraud Investigators Association (NCFIA), the Society of Automotive Engineers (SAE), and the Southwestern Association of Technical Accident Investigators (SATAI).
+He is also a member of the California State Division-International Association for Identification (CSDIAI), the International Association for Identification (IAI), the Northern California Fraud Investigators Association (NCFIA), Southwestern Association of Technical Accident Investigators (SATAI), and the Washington Association of Technical Accident Investigators (WATAI).